REST API Functions for SOAR

 Python Environment

-Python 3.6 and Python 3.9 are supported.
+Python 3.9, 3.11, and 3.12 are officially supported.
+When deployed as an app, the app runs on Python 3.11.
 Additional package dependencies may exist for each of these packages:

 • PyJWT